uwescience/DSSG2022_heating_loads/methods.md

 ## Optimizing Data Exports

-Each buildiing had to matched to its area's zip code and then building information was exported in batches of zip code groups.
+Each buildiing had to be matched to its area's zip code and then building information was exported in batches of zip code groups.

 ## Model Estimation
 <img src="{{ site.url }}{{ site.baseurl }}/assets/img/ak_anch_fair.png" width="350">